conztanz/docker-execbeat/README.md

 # Share scripts from host

-You can share scripts from your host to the container by adding them to `/usr/share/execbeat/scripts` if you follow the same volume mapping as in docker-compose exammples above.
+You can share scripts from host to the container by adding them to `/usr/share/execbeat/scripts` if you follow the same volume mapping as in docker-compose exammples above.

 # User Feedback
 ## Issues